mctechnology17/vimtools/README.md

 ### VimToolsMapsFolding
 Mappings are enabled by default.
 You can read the documentation [here](http://vimdoc.sourceforge.net/htmldoc/fold.html).
+This mapping is activated by default, if you do not wish you can deactivate it by writing 0 instead of 1 in the following global variable.

 Usage:
 ```vim
 " Mappings are enabled by default